Fights, Screen Combat, Firearms, Stunts, Movement

 You will have a private single room with en suite shower and a communal kitchen within a flat of six rooms; great for getting to know your fellow students.
 There are laundry facilities and free wifi.
 All bedding and towels are provided.

-Accommodation is available at the discounted rate of £300 per week for BNSCW students but the deadline is Friday June 14 Please email Workshops@bassc.org if you are interested in booking accommodation and we'll provide you with further information and a link to the Christopher Court online store where you can book your room.
+Accommodation is available at the discounted rate of £623 for the full two weeks for BNSCW students but the deadline is Friday 3 July!
+Please email Workshops@bassc.org if you are interested in booking accommodation and we'll provide you with further information and a link to the Christopher Court online store where you can book your room.

 Course Structure: